tk421bsod/db_utils/README.md

 Parameters are represented by `%s` in queries and are passed as a tuple to `exec`.
 If your query doesn't require parameters, pass an empty tuple.

 Using `async_db`?
 Queries always return a list of dicts.
 Using `db`?
-Queries return a list of dicts, but can return a dict by itself.
+Queries return a list of dicts, but can sometimes return a dict by itself.
 These dicts follow the format `{"column_name":"value"}`.